chhylp123/hifiasm/docs/source/parameter-reference.rst

 **\-a <INT=4>**
   Rounds of assembly graph cleaning.
 This option is used with ``-x`` and ``-y``.
 Note that unlike -r, this option does not affect error corrected reads and all-to-all overlaps.

-.. _zopt:

-**\-z <INT=0>**
-  Length  of  adapters that should be removed.
-This option remove ``INT`` bases from both ends of each read.
-Some old HiFi reads may consist of short adapters (e.g. 20bp adapter at one end).
-For such data, trimming short adapters would significantly improve the assembly quality.

 .. _mopt: